Bolivia: Cultural Landscape

 Ranked by population estimate (2023):

-4. Sucre (224,000): Sucre, also known as Chuquisaca, is the constitutional capital of Bolivia.
+Sucre (224,000): Sucre, also known as Chuquisaca, is the constitutional capital of Bolivia.
 It is located in the south-central part of the country, at an elevation of 2,810 m (9,220 ft).
 Sucre is a UNESCO World Heritage Site known for its beautiful colonial architecture.
-In addition, the city is home to several museums, churches, and other cultural attractions.
+The city also has several museums, churches, and other cultural attractions.

-8. Sacaba (107,000): Sacaba is a city in the Cochabamba Department of Bolivia.
-It is located in Valle Alto, a fertile valley located east of the city of Cochabamba.
-Sacaba is a major agricultural center producing fruits, vegetables, and flowers.
+Sacaba (107,000): Sacaba is a city in the Cochabamba Department of Bolivia.
+It is located in Valle Alto, a fertile valley east of Cochabamba.
+Sacaba is a major agricultural center that produces fruits, vegetables, and flowers.
 The city is also a popular tourist destination known for its colonial architecture, beautiful scenery, and traditional festivals.

-9. Montero (88,000): Montero is a city in the Santa Cruz Department of Bolivia.
-It is about 50 km (31 mi) north of Santa Cruz de la Sierra.
-Montero is a major agricultural center producing soybeans, cotton, corn, and rice.
+Montero (88,000): Montero is a city in the Santa Cruz Department of Bolivia, about 50 km (31 mi) north of Santa Cruz de la Sierra.
+It is a major agricultural center that produces soybeans, cotton, corn, and rice.
 The city is also a popular tourist destination for its beautiful scenery, traditional festivals, and delicious food.

 Bolivia transportation map